danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ## Specifying a Predictive Model

-The second major ingredient of any predictive analytic workflow
+The second major ingredient of any predictive analytic workflow is the model that will be trained and used to make predictions.
+The model can be selected in the [model dropdown](MATSON static screenshot with the model dropdown opened, and a red box around it).

----

-### Supported predictive models

-The following predictive models can be chosen from the dropdown.
+Some predictive models require parameters to be specified.
+In those cases, the parameters can be specified in the [parameter section](MATSON static screenshot with a read box around the parameter section), which will update to list the parameters required for the specific model select.

+### Regression vs Classification

-1. **Linear and logistic regression**: XLKitLearn will automatically determine whether a continuous [linear regression](https://en.wikipedia.org/wiki/Linear_regression) model or a binary [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) model should be used.
-If the dependent variable in the model contains 0s or 1s only (_or_ if the dependent variable is a [logical statement](#logical-dependent-var)), a logistic regression model will be used.
-Otherwise, a linear regression model will be used.
+For each of its models, XLKitLearn supports both regression models (with continuous outcomes) and classification models (with 0/1 outcomes).
+XLKitLearn will automatically be determine the type of model required - if the outcome column (as specified in the [formula](#specifying-a-formula)) only contains 0's and 1's, a classification model will be fit.
+Otherwise, a regression model will e fit.

 Note that XLKitLearn does not support classification models with more than two possible outcomes.

+### Supported models

+XLKitLearn supports the following models:

+1. **Linear and logistic regression**: depending on whether a [regression or classification](#regression-vs-classification) model is required, XLKitLearn will fit a [linear regression](https://en.wikipedia.org/wiki/Linear_regression) model or a [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) on the data.

     XLKitLearn makes one unique parameter available for these models - the [Lasso penalty](https://en.wikipedia.org/wiki/Lasso_(statistics)).
+      - sfd
+      - sdfdsf
     This parameter should either be specified as a number indicating the weight of the Lasso penalty _or_ can be set to ```BS``` to perform best subset selection.
 Compare multiple lasso penalties by separating entries with an ```&```.

 2. **Decision tree**: A simple [decision tree](https://en.wikipedia.org/wiki/Decision_tree_learning) will be fit using CART. `Tree depth` is the only unique parameter that needs to be chosen; multiple depths can be compared by separating depths with an ```&```.